 What's this project about?

 Hutt City Council is on a mission to rejuvenate and revitalise Lower Hutt.
-Our vision for the city is ‘great place to live, work and play’ and we are working towards this by facilitating active choices in our city.
+Our vision for the city is ‘great place to live, work and play’ and we’re working towards this by facilitating active choices in our city.

 The Beltway Cycleway will create a cycling spine to the east of the city, extending between Seaview and connecting to the Hutt River Trail at Taita Drive.
-The route will provide the opportunity for additional links over time to form a connected Lower Hutt cycling network between residential areas, workplaces, the hospital, schools and recreation areas.
+The route will allow extra links to be built over time, creating a connected Lower Hutt cycling network between residential areas, workplaces, the hospital, schools and recreation areas.

-It is one of three projects in Lower Hutt to receive urban cycleways funding through the NZ Transport Agency.
-The other two are the Wainuiomata Shared Path and Eastern Bays Shared Path.
+It’s one of three projects in Lower Hutt receiving urban cycleways funding through the NZ Transport Agency, along with the Wainuiomata Shared Path and Eastern Bays Shared Path.